khalid-hussain/shaheen/chap22.md

 lying down.
 After making him drink the medicine, he gestured with his hand to Angela and both of them left to the other room.

-On Badr Bin Mughira's cue, Rabia sat beside him.
+On Badr bin Mughira's cue, Rabia sat beside him.
 Taking her hand into his, Badr said, "Rabia!
 I had seen you smile in front of the stack of fire.
 But today you are sad.
 I did not do anything that was below the dignity of your husband.
 I did not take any wound on my back.
 You won't have to be ashamed because of me on the